When it comes to losing weight and getting in shape, we keep recycling the same diet plan every few years.

 This is very different than the GH released with a growing baby and teenagers, which is NOT stress-related.
 Or the growth hormone released with deep sleep.

 Just know that there are many hormones involved and looking at ONLY the growth hormone during fasting is elementary and idiotic.
-Nobody takes into account other hormones during times of stress – such an increase in stress hormones, decrease in testosterone, increase in insulin levels, and dozens of other hormonal imbalances.
+Nobody takes into account other hormones during times of stress – such as an increase in stress hormones, a decrease in testosterone, an increase in insulin levels, and dozens of other hormonal imbalances.

 Additionally, other intermittent fasting promoters who fast for 18+ hours daily say it’s this increase in GH that’s causing the fat loss.

-NO, IT’S NOT people – it’s the fact that most people who do intermittent fasting and not eating for 18+ hours are eating less total calories.
+NO, IT’S NOT people – it’s the fact that most people who do intermittent fasting and not eating for 18+ hours are eating fewer total calories.
 This is the primary reason for weight loss.

 It’s also due to less insulin secretion and improved insulin sensitivity.